onury/grunt-jasmine-nodejs/README.md

 #### stopOnFailure

 Type: `Boolean`  Default: `false`
-Specifies whether to stop running further tests, on first spec failure.
+Specifies whether to stop running further tests, on first expectation-failure.
+This can be useful if you want to debug your failed specs one by one. _Note: Regardless of this option; the runner will still stop on suite failures (such as errors thrown in `afterAll`, etc) and as normal, Grunt will abort when a task/target fails._

 #### reporters